josema88/jmordonez-site/content/videos/create-azure-account.md

 date = 2020-05-26T00:00:00Z
 series = ["Azure"]
 slug = "create-azure-account"
-tags = ["cloud","azure"]
+tags = ["cloud", "azure"]
-title = "Video Tutorial - Create an Azure account and subscription (Spanish)"
+title = "Video Tutorial: Create an Azure account and subscription (Spanish)"

 +++
 A video tutorial on how to create an Azure account and subscription (SPA).

 {{< youtube zkwYbpBIlek >}}